This post may contain affiliate links, which help keep this content free. (Full disclosure)

 How To Make Garlic Butter Shrimp

-This section shows how to make lemon garlic shrimp, with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make lemon garlic shrimp, with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Make garlic butter.
 In a small bowl, mash together butter, lemon juice, garlic, parsley, and red pepper flakes.